intel/nauta/docs/user-guide/actions/view_exp_webui.md

 * **Duration:** This column shows the duration of execution for this experiment in days, hours, minutes and seconds.
 * **Type:** Experiment Type can be Training, Jupyter, or Inference.
 Training indicates that the experiment was launched from the CLI.
 Jupyter indicates that the experiment was launched using Jupyter Notebook.
 Inference means that training is largely complete and you have begun running predictions (inference) with this model.

-You can perform the tasks discussed below at the Nauta web UI.
+You can perform the tasks discussed below in the Nauta web UI.

 ## Expanding Experiment Details

 Click _listed experiment name_ to see additional details for that experiment.
 The following details are examples only.

-This screen is divided into two frames: left and right side frames.
+This screen is divided into left and right side frames.

 ### Left-side Frame